Best OBS Studio Settings for Live Streaming [2024 Update]

 5. Hotkeys

-There are several default hotkeys on OBS Studio, but they are turned off by default.
+The several OBS Studio default hotkeys are turned off by default.
 You can check out the documentation for using hotkeys for streaming with OBS Studio on GitHub.

 6. Video Sources